margarita26/Draw/README.md

 # draw_panel

-Java JPanel to do smiple drawing with a mouse.
+Smiple drawing with a mouse on JPanel.

+Functionalities: clear board, change color